roficoder/can-anamoly-detector/README.md

 For the remaining rows the data was converted from the hexal bytes to decimal for proper calculations

 ### Feature Engineering
-## 🚗 Feature Engineering for CAN Bus Dataset

 The following features were created from the raw CAN data to help train a more efficient and robust machine learning model: